Author: Christophe Dessimoz •

 Because of this, I’d caution against dropping equations in the hope of boosting one’s citation count.

-For what it’s worth, my own anecdotal experience has been that math formulas can be appreciated if they are accompanied by intuitive explanations about their rationals.
-Ideally, the text should make sense to both mathphobes skipping over the equations and mathphiles skipping over prose!
+For what it’s worth, my own anecdotal experience has been that math formulae can be appreciated if they are accompanied by intuitive explanations about their rationals.
+Ideally, the text should make sense to both mathophobes skipping over the equations and mathophiles skipping over prose!

 Thanks to Hannes Röst for bringing this article to my attention.